 The Dystrophinopathy Team is a multidisciplinary program involving members of the Department of Neurology (Drs.
-Howard, Weig, Fan), the Gene Therapy Center (Dr. Samulski), the Division of Molecular Pharmaceutics (Dr. Xiao) of the School of Pharmacy, the Magnetic Resonance Imaging Research Center (Dr. Lin) of the Department of Radiology and the Canine Laboratory Facility (Dr. Kornegay) of the Department of Pathology and Laboratory Medicine.
+Howard, Fan, Traub), the Gene Therapy Center (Dr. Samulski), the Division of Molecular Pharmaceutics (Dr. Xiao) of the School of Pharmacy, the Magnetic Resonance Imaging Research Center (Dr. Lin) of the Department of Radiology and the Canine Laboratory Facility (Dr. Kornegay) of the Department of Pathology and Laboratory Medicine.
 The mission of this group is to develop clinical gene therapy trials for the treatment of Duchenne muscular dystrophy and to identify surrogate markers that can be used to assess changes in disease severity during these trials.

 The Muscular Dystrophy Association Clinic